AT-Publishing/website/airdrops.md

 Occasionally, you'll see here not only token airdrops and bounties but also special events that happen mainly in the dApp gaming world.

-During festive seasons, [blockchain game outfits](https://www.etheremon.com?code=59f6613) organize special bounty hunts where users can gain rare in-game assets or collectibles that can be later auctioned on OpenSea or elsewhere.
+During festive seasons, [blockchain game outfits](https://www.etheremon.com?code=59f6613) organize special bounty hunts where users can gain rare in-game assets or collectibles that can be later auctioned on [OpenSea](https://opensea.io/assets/0x5d00d312e171be5342067c09bae883f9bcb2003b/49697?ref=0x59fe457281b54040eeed87a0b23bc41fdd3c9595) or other marketplace for rare digital items.

 When we find an interesting newly launching coin that offers a good mining or staking opportunity at that early stage, we might mention it here as well.